XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 # Becoming a Ripple Gateway #

-**Gateways** are the businesses that link the Ripple Consensus Ledger to the rest of the world.
-An existing online financial institution can expand to act as a gateway in the the Ripple Consensus Ledger (RCL).
+**Gateways** are the businesses that link the XRP Ledger to the rest of the world.
+An existing online financial institution can expand to act as a gateway in the the Ripple Consensus Ledger (XRP Ledger).
 By becoming a Ripple gateway, a financial services business can gain several advantages:

-* By enabling its customers to send and receive value in the Ripple Consensus Ledger, the business increases its value proposition to customers.
+* By enabling its customers to send and receive value in the XRP Ledger, the business increases its value proposition to customers.
-* By accepting payments from the Ripple Consensus Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
+* By accepting payments from the XRP Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
 * The business can use Ripple-related services as a new source of revenue.

 This document explains the concepts and steps necessary to become a Ripple gateway.
 In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being a Ripple gateway.